teeaaspoon/chattyApp/README.md

 # ChattyApp

-A real time chat application that allows you to chat with anyone whos also on the app.
+A real time chat application that allows users to send text or images with anyone whos also on the app.
 Built with React and WebSockets

 ### Installation